How to start a fishing lure business: your first cast

 Hiring your first helper

 You will likely handle everything yourself at first.
-Once you reach consistent sales of around $2,000 per month, you might want to bring on a part-time Lure Production Assistant.
+Once you reach consistent sales of around $2,000 per month, consider bringing on a part-time lure production assistant.
 This role typically pays between $15 and $20 per hour.

 Their duties would include pouring plastisol, demolding lures, quality control, and packaging orders.
-A frequent misstep is hiring too soon.
-You should wait until order volume makes it impossible to keep up alone, otherwise you will hurt your cash flow.
+Wait until order volume makes it impossible to keep up alone, otherwise you will hurt your cash flow.

 Managing daily operations